tcpalmer/nina-scheduler/target-management/exposure-templates.md

 | Minimum Altitude         | -90° to -1°  | The lower moon altitude limit of the relaxation range for avoidance relaxation - see below.                                                                          |
 | Maximum Altitude         | 0° to 30°    | The upper moon altitude limit of the relaxation range for avoidance relaxation - see below.                                                                          |
 | Moon Must Be Down        | boolean      | Reject exposure if the moon altitude is above the relax maximum altitude, regardless of phase or separation - see below.                                             |

+## Acceptable Twilight and Offsets
+Without an offset the acceptable twilight time limits exposures using this template to the time extending from the start of this twilight level at dusk to the end of the level at dawn.

+You can add an offset that shifts the acceptable time.
+The value is positive or negative minutes and is used as follows:
+* At dusk, the value is _added_ to the _start_ of the twilight level.
+For example, if astronomical twilight starts at 8:00pm, then an offset of -10 shifts the acceptable period earlier by 10 minutes to 7:50pm.
+* At dawn, the value is _subtracted_ from the _end_ of the twilight level.
+For example, if astronomical twilight ends at 5:00am, then an offset of -10 shifts the acceptable period later by 10 minutes to 5:10am.

+Note that there is no check for offset values that don't make sense.
+For example a value of -5000 is likely before local sunset.

 ## Dithering
 You can enable a dither frequency at the exposure level, overriding the value set on projects.
 For exposure plans using this exposure template: